-The term 'Levied Taxes' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Levied Taxes' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Levied taxes are taxes that are forcefully collected from an individual, business, or other entity.
 Among the many taxes most frequently collected these days are income taxes.
 These taxes could be said to be levied, since the law requires that an individual’s income tax is levied for the government by the company where they work.

 Three main types of tax systems are in effect in the world today where income is concerned.
 These include progressive, proportional, and regressive tax systems.
 Progressive taxes levied are those that employ progressively greater rates of tax as earnings are higher.
 As an example, the first $10,000 that an individual makes might be taxed at only five percent, while the next $10,000 is possibly taxed at a rate of ten percent, and income above this could be taxed at a twenty percent rate.